-[ITU-T Recommendation E.156 Guidelines for ITU-T action on reported misuse of E.164 number resources makes it clear that it is possible to use legitimate national numbers in a fraudulent manner.
+ITU-T Recommendation E.156 Guidelines for ITU-T action on reported misuse of E.164 number resources makes it clear that it is possible to use legitimate national numbers in a fraudulent manner.
 These numbers often have a higher retail rate, and support revenue share.
 For example, a voice message is left for an individual asking them to call such a number.
 The individual responds by calling the number.
 The call is answered, and after some moments (often with additional ringing tone) the individual is asked to leave a message.
 Often significant costs are incurred in returning the call that the calling party is unaware of.
-This is considered fraudulent.]
+This is considered fraudulent.

-The World Trade Organisation, in its 4th protocol to the General Agreemeent of Trade in Services, on basic telecommunications endorses the pre-eminent role of Member States in relation to fraud issues.
-Fraud, whilst not defined in the GATS (nor it would appear in WTO), is referenced as an exception to the GATS agreement that member States can invoke “necessary to secure compliance with laws or regualtions....”.
+There is no definition of fraud in various international and regional documents, although the term is used.
+Whilst it is recognised as an illegal activity, it occurs based on national laws.
+The World Trade Organisation, in its General Agreemeent of Trade in Services, on basic telecommunications endorses the pre-eminent role of Member States with regard to fraud.
+The GATS does not define fraud, but cites acctivities associated with fraud as an exception to the GATS agreement that member States can invoke as “necessary to secure compliance with laws or regualtions....”.

-Proposals

-Fraud, comes under the jurisdiction of the Member State.
-Other than including a principle based upon a general reference to the WTO GATS, CEPT believes that fraud should not be included in the International Telecommunication regulations.
+Position

+NOC

+Fraud is the responsibility of memeber States, under national jurisprudence, and its application to telecommunications remains a national matter.

 EUR/x/x